eventhorizn/react-ts-js-notebook/README.md

 - Running in the browser...we don't have a local filesystem
 - Instead we are pointing ESBuild at a url where the file exists
-- NPM registry will be the url
+- NPM registry will be the url...kind of

 1. NPM by itself won't work
    - We will use a service called Unpkg